 A Closer Look

-Take a tour of Vancouver's Insite, the first legal supervised injection facility in North America, with the Law Enforcement Action Partnership's executive director, Major Neill Franklin (Ret.).
+Take a tour of Vancouver's Insite, the first legal overdose prevention center in North America, with the Law Enforcement Action Partnership's executive director, Major Neill Franklin (Ret.).

-Watch as a retired sheriff - our own Sheriff David Lanoie (Ret.); an addiction doctor; and a former drug user all make the case for bringing a supervised injection facility to Boston in this 2016 panel discussion at the Boston University School of Medicine.
+Watch as a retired sheriff - our own Sheriff David Lanoie (Ret.); an addiction doctor; and a former drug user all make the case for bringing an overdose prevention center to Boston in this 2016 panel discussion at the Boston University School of Medicine.

 Brought to you by Detox Local